Find Warm Leads, Powered by Signals

 - industry

 Filtering replaces thinking.
-Timing is assumed.
+Intent is assumed.

-To compensate, teams layer intent data:
+To compensate, teams layer anonymous intent data:

-- visits
+- website visits

 - clicks